B2B branding: The definitive guide

 B2B branding helps buyers make sense of competing offers from different companies to decide which will best help them solve the needs they have.

-An effective B2B brand:
+An effective B2B brand:- Is clearly identifiable

-• Has a well-articulated, long-term purpose and vision
+- Has a well-articulated, long-term purpose and vision

-• Has a strong reputation and is perceived positively by its target audience
+- Has a strong reputation and is perceived positively by its target audience

 A strategically developed B2B brand based on audience and market insights enables a company to position its brand as the first choice to compete effectively.
 Authentic, creatively-expressed B2B brands that are thoroughly distinctive and closely aligned with the way that buying decisions are made, make it easier for the target audience to choose them.
 A study by Boston Consulting Group and Google found 95% of respondents reported that brand marketing helps a company differentiate itself from competitors.